notFox62/codepath-prework/README.md

-# codepath-prework
+# Hello World Project

 ### App Description
-Button that changes text color to white
+This application displays a Hello message to the user and allows the user to change the text color to white

 ### App Walk-though
 <img src="https://im.ezgif.com/tmp/ezgif-1-961611c0c3.gif" width=200><br>